0xmetaschool/Learning-Projects/Build a Gamer DAO on Q Blockchain/Creating and Deploying a Gamer DAO using Q GDK/Deploy AirDropV1 Module.md

 ## Complete code

 Here’s how the complete code looks like.
+Remember to add this in `2_deploy_airdropV1.js` file.

 ```
 const { ethers } = require("hardhat");